Know Your Rights – Delaware Workers’ Compensation Laws

-is an old adage that becomes especially significant if you are involved in a workplace injury.
+“Knowledge is power” is an old adage that is especially significant if you are involved in a workplace injury.
 All too often, injured employees attempt to navigate the murky waters of their work injury claim on their own, without the critical knowledge necessary to protect their rights.
-It goes without saying that your health is the most important thing to protect.
-Employees who are injured on the job and don’t understand the rights that they are entitled to can feel pressured to return to work before it is safe.
-This increases the risk that they will either become re-injured or will not heal properly from the initial injury.
+It goes without saying, that your health is the most important thing to protect.
+Employees who are injured on the job don’t always understand the rights to which they are entitled.
+Hopefully, this article will help you by giving you a very broad overview of those rights.
+Keep in mind, you are generally entitled to these rights no matter how you were injured; workers’ compensation is generally a “no fault” benefit, because it doesn’t matter who was at fault for your injury, only that you are injured while working.

 1. Disability Benefits